First version: monday March 9th, 2009

 and second "cartouche": Ramses Hika·iunu.

-If, when the Exodus occurred the Philistines were not yet installed in Canaan, year ~ 1177 would be date ante quem.
+If, when the Exodus occurred, the Philistines were not yet installed in Canaan, year ~ 1177 would be a date ante quem.
 But as the group of invasion led by Moses did a detour via the south and the east of the Dead Sea, and attacked from Transjordania, nothing

 The question is when they became independent, for initially they would be mere fœderati of the Pharaoh (formula later used under the Roman Empire with the Wisigoths and other peoples).
 As we have seen, the power of Ramses III on both sides of